sbowman/madeup/README.md

 to fulfill requests, the last thing I as a client should do is double or triple the load (or worse) by adding more and more requests.

-Instead, the downstream service using this application should either ask the user if they want to try again, thereby buying the Madeup Motors service some time to recover.
+Instead, the downstream service using this application should ask the user if they want to try again, thereby buying the Madeup Motors service some time to recover.

 Or, if this API is being used by an automated service, perhaps grabbing vehicle data nightly, have the service try once.
 If that request times out, try again 15 minutes or an hour later.
-Or even better, skip that day and try again the next, if that's an option, and log an error message for an adminstrator to check if it continues to happen multiple days.
+Or even better, skip that day and try again the next, if that's an option, and log an error message for an adminstrator to check if it continues to happen multiple days in a row or the majority of days in a month.

 ## Development